Camila Giorgi: 2016: Out of top 50

 Giorgi kicked off season at the Brisbane International where she lost in the first round to fourth seed and eventual finalist, Angelique Kerber.
 Seeded second at the Hobart International, she reached the quarterfinals where she was defeated by eventual finalist, Eugenie Bouchard.
+Preceding her quarterfinal loss to Bouchard, she won in the first round against Zarina Diyas, and defeated Nao Hibino in the second round.
 At the Australian Open, she lost in the first round to top seed Serena Williams.